The Panarea List

 Reservations & Practical Notes

 Hotel Raya, Hycesia and Hotel Cincotta must be booked four to six weeks ahead in July-August peak; one to two weeks shoulder.
 The island operates roughly mid-May to mid-October; outside that window most restaurants and hotels are closed.
-Dress is yacht-casual — linen rather than tailored, sandals are acceptable everywhere.
-Tipping is not expected in Italy; a 5–10 per cent round-up is polite.
-The island is reached only by ferry or hydrofoil from Milazzo (or by private boat from Sicily); plan for a 2–3 hour transit.
+Dress is yacht-casual, linen rather than tailored, sandals are acceptable everywhere.
+Tipping is not expected in Italy; a 5 to 10 per cent round-up is polite.
+The island is reached only by ferry or hydrofoil from Milazzo (or by private boat from Sicily); plan for a 2 to 3 hour transit.